This document will explain you about the following:

 Using "Cleanup Settings", you can remove superseded Patches.
 When a new version of a patch has been released, the older version of the patch is no longer required in the network.
 So these patches can be removed as and when a latest version is supported.
 You can automate this process of removing the superseded patches by configuring the cleanup policy.
 This will result in increasing you free disk space, by removing unwanted patches.

 Patches once downloaded, are retained in your patch repository.
 Administrators needs to periodically check for the patches which are not missing on any of the computers and which are old enough to be removed.
 Though it is a time consuming process, you can remove a lot of unwanted patches and increase your disk space.
-Desktop Central has now automated this process of removing patches which are older than a specific period of time.
+The process of removing patches which are older than a specific period of time has been automated now.
 You can specify a time interval, after which the patches will be removed if it is not missing in any of the managed computers.

 You can follow the steps mentioned below to configure Patch Cleanup Policy:

 You have successfully configured the patch cleanup policy.
-Superseded patches and patches that are older than the specified time limit will be removed from the patch repository, which means the available free disk space in the Desktop Central server will be increased.
+Superseded patches and patches that are older than the specified time limit will be removed from the patch repository, which means the available free disk space in the product server will be increased.
 These changes will also impact the Distribution Server.
-Distribution server synchronizes the patch details with the Desktop Central server in such a way, that when a patch is removed from the Desktop Central server, it will also be removed from the Distribution Server during the subsequent replication interval.
+Distribution server synchronizes the patch details with the product server in such a way, that when a patch is removed from the product server, it will also be removed from the Distribution Server during the subsequent replication interval.
 So whenever the patch repository is cleaned up, the unwanted patches will also be removed from the Distribution Server.

 See Also: Viewing Applicable Patches, Viewing Latest Patches, Installing Missing Patches, Viewing Installed Patches, Viewing Supported Patches, Viewing Healthy Systems, Viewing Vulnerable Systems, Viewing Highly Vulnerable Systems